Waverley's air quality role

 - High Street, Haslemere, between Cobden Lane and Church Road,

-Therefore, Detailed Assessments will be carried at these locations.
+Detailed sssessments will be carried at these locations.

 Waverley must report annually on its progress towards delivering the Government's air quality objectives.